-Even if we are cautious about protecting our personal information, we might still receive IRS imposter scams.
-When we receive any calls and emails that claim themselves as IRS, there are several things we can do to protect ourselves from an IRS imposter scam and protect our properties.
+Even if we carefully protect our personal information, we might still face risks of IRS(Internal Revenue Service) imposter scams.
+Facing calls and emails claiming that they are from the IRS, there are several things we can do to spot an IRS imposter scam and protect our properties.
 The tips are as follows.

-- What you need to do when you receive an IRS imposter scam is:
+- What we need to do when facing a possible IRS imposter scam:

-- You need to understand that IRS will always contact you by mail before calling you about unpaid taxes.
-When you receive someone calls claiming to be from the IRS, you need to first check your mailbox and see if you miss any mails from the IRS.
-Once you make sure that you never pay less for your taxes and nor do you receive any mails from the IRS, it’s obvious that you receive an IRS imposter scam.
+- The IRS tends to contact us by mail before calling us about owed taxes.
+Therefore, when we receive a call claiming to be from the IRS, we need to first check our mailbox to see if we’ve missed any mail from the IRS.
+Once we make sure that we have neither unpaid taxes nor any mail from the IRS, it’s obvious that it is an IRS imposter scam.

-- You could become familiar with what fraudulent IRS email messages look like.
+- We could learn about what fraudulent IRS email messages are like.
 For example, reviewing a sample IRS phishing email might help.
-Also, searching a standard sample of letter, form or notice on the IRS website would help you build a basic idea about what a real message should be like.
+Also, searching a standard sample of letter, form or notice on the IRS website would help us acquire some knowledge about that.

-- You should be suspicious of threats as well, since the IRS won’t threaten to have police arrest you for not paying a bill.
+- Threats are always suspicious, since the real IRS won’t threaten to arrest us for not paying taxes.

-- Never click on any links in email or text messages to verify your information, because these kind of link might not only leak your information but also contain certain virus that contaminates your device.
+- Never click on any links to verify your information.
+Because these kind of link might not only leak your information but also contain viruses that infect your device.